paraspell/xcm-tools/packages/pallets/README.md

 ## Information

 This package serves as a `core` component for both `@paraspell/sdk` and `@paraspell/sdk-pjs` and is `automatically` installed as a `dependency`.
 The package on its own offers functionality that can be imported separately and be used in front-end applications.
+It allows developers to query the `XCM pallets` that Parachains currently support.

 ## Implementation

-This package allows developers to query the `XCM pallets` that Parachains currently support.

 ### Install package